 - Nuts you could use: just about any raw, unsalted nuts will work well!
 Almonds, cashews, macadamia nuts, Brazil nuts, walnuts, pecans, pistachios, hazelnuts…they’ll all be delicious in there.
 Chop up the larger nuts roughly so they bake evenly with the other ingredients.

-I always say it, but I do try to keep my recipes flexible where I can!
-Granola is a bit of a “clean out your pantry” kinda thing so try to make use of what you have.
+- Granola is a bit of a “clean out your pantry” kinda thing so try to make use of what you have.
+As I’ve explained above, lots of different nuts and seeds will work in this granola!

-And on that note… yes, you can swap the maple syrup for honey, date syrup, rice malt syrup or coconut syrup. 🙂
+- You can swap the maple syrup for honey, date syrup, rice malt syrup or coconut syrup.

 If you make my Maple Tahini Granola, let me know!
-Comment below or take a picture and tag me on Instagram, I’m over at @moniquecormacknutrition!
+Comment below or take a picture and tag me on Instagram, I really love hearing from you.

 - 2 cups rolled oats (you can use gluten free rolled oats if available where you are)